how is alimony calculated

-Once you’ve handled the division of property, child custody, visitation, child support, and all the rest, the court may order spousal support.
+Divorce is a lot.
+You have the division of property, child custody, visitation, child support, and all the rest.
+And once you handle all of that, the court may still order spousal support.

 What Is Spousal Support?

 Spousal support, also called alimony or spousal maintenance, is court-ordered payments intended to lessen financial hardship for dependent spouses after divorce.
-It can last for a short time or continue indefinitely depending on your particular circumstances.
+It can last for a short time or continue indefinitely depending on the circumstances.

 Spousal support most often comes into play when there’s a significant gap in earning potential between spouses.
 It also figures into cases of substantial financial need.

 By and large, it’s men who pay spousal support.
-According to the U.S. Census Bureau, last year, 243,000 people received spousal support.
-98% of recipients were women.
+According to the U.S. Census Bureau, 243,000 people received spousal support and 98% of recipients were women.

 How is Spousal Support Calculated in Washington State?